30 things you didn’t know you could do in Brisbane

 Break it down with hip hop yoga

 Let yo booty do that yoga.
-If you've always wanted to bend your back to Janelle Monae's aptly titled song, Yo!
-Yoga is the spot.
-Your vinyasa flow is all the easier thanks to a sweet soundtrack of yeezy, Beyonce and Rihanna.
+If you've always wanted to bend your back to Janelle Monae's aptly titled song, Stretch Yoga is the spot.
+Your vinyasa flow is all the easier thanks to a sweet soundtrack of yeezy, Beyonce and MC Hammer.
 Hip hop tracks will have you flexing into downward dog in no time.
 Be warned, it gets sweaty.

 Abseil off the Story Bridge